and03449/GIS5571_FinalProject/ProjectOverview.md

 ## Results

-Both Gulkana and Breiðamerkurjökull glaciers are increasing in glacial melt over time
+Both Gulkana and Breiðamerkurjökull glaciers are increasing in glacial melt over time.
+Chart results available in Alaska and Iceland folders above.

 ## References